About the fishbone diagram template

 Identify and list the sub-categories of potential causes

 The sub-categories serve as the branches of the main cause categories.
 You can list all elements related to every category and discuss with your team which to include in the diagram.
 Remember that you can delve deeper and add mini branches under the sub-categories.
 All ideas must be considered during this phase before deciding what to place on the fishbone diagram.
-This means you can gather as many insights as possible; ensure they relate to the leading causes.
+This means you can gather as many insights as possible; and ensure they relate to the leading causes.
 Assigning colors or shapes for every main reason would be fitting to avoid confusion during data collection.

 Draw the fishbone diagram